Techbout

-The Rounding Precision feature in Excel can be used to fix the issue of rounding or floating point errors in Microsoft Excel.
-You will find below the steps to set Rounding Precision in Excel.
+Microsoft Excel provides the option to Set Rounding Precision, which can be used to fix the issue of rounding or floating point errors in a Microsoft Excel spreadsheet.

 This results in Excel rounding errors, which can lead to cases of clients/customers claiming errors in Excel spreadsheets, based on their manual spot checks using calculators.